 The website is financed by advertising and offers user-generated content as well as content from professional media partners.
 Advertisers can present their brands and products in entertaining video clips.
 It’s mostly suited to advertisers from entertainment, food, telecommunications, home electronics, and auto mobility fields.

 Metacafe tries to stand out from the other video platforms by offering unlimited uploading.
 Membership is free of charge.
 Registration can be done directly on the Metacafe website or through a Facebook account.
 For Android users, there is an app available via Google Play.

 |Curated original content||Predominantly short clips|

 Flickr boasts 122 million users in 63 different countries.
 The 1 million photos shared daily have built up over time to an impressive collection of over 10 billion images, making it a popular YouTube alternative.
 It may seem surprising that Flickr is included in this list, since it’s primarily used for sharing photos.
 Since the beginning of 2008, though, it’s been possible to upload videos of up to 180 seconds in length.
-They are known as 'long photos,' hence why they aren’t allowed to be longer than 3 minutes.
+They are known as “long photos”, hence why they aren’t allowed to be longer than 3 minutes.
 Before you upload a video, you need to sign up for a free account.
 Then you can upload your videos just as you would a photo.
 Videos can also be uploaded in HD quality and many formats are accepted.
 Basic users can upload 2 videos a month.
-Free accounts come with 1 TB memory, and pro accounts offer unlimited memory, no adverts, and detailed stats on how your content is doing.
+Free accounts used to come with 1 TB memory but this is no longer the case.
+Pro accounts offer unlimited memory, no adverts, and detailed stats on how your content is doing.